-- a) A student shall be declared eligible for the award of degree, if he/she pursues a course of study for not less than four academic years and not more than eight academic years from the date of admission. - b) The student shall register for 160 credits and secure all 160 credits. - c) The medium of instruction for the entire under graduate program in Engineering & Technology will be in English only. - d) A student shall also register and successfully complete audit programs (Non-credit) as recommended by Academic Council. - e) A student on completing 1st year class work may opt for a break of 1 year which shall be deemed as GAP year, as recommended by APSCHE, for undertaking successful entrepreneurial ventures. - f) Students who fail to complete Four Years Course of study within 8 years shall forfeit their seat and their admission shall stand cancelled.
+- a) A student shall be declared eligible for the award of degree, if he/she pursues a course of study for not less than four academic years and not more than eight academic years from the date of admission. - b) The student shall register for 160 credits and secure all 160 credits. - c) The medium of instruction for the entire under graduate program in Engineering & Technology will be in English only. - d) Skill oriented courses are embedded with domain specific, communication and Advanced / elective courses. - e) A student shall also register and successfully complete audit programs (Non-credit) as recommended by Academic Council. - f) A student on completing 1st year class work may opt for a break of 1 year which shall be deemed as GAP year, as recommended by APSCHE, for undertaking successful entrepreneurial ventures.

+g) Students who fail to complete Four Years Course of study within 8 years shall forfeit their seat and their admission shall stand cancelled.